lucasrm25/CBOSS/README.md

 *(generated with `notebooks/FRCHEI.ipynb`)

-Note that although we consider only categorical variables, this optimizer can be adapted for continuous or mixed inputs spaces.
+> Note: for illustration purposes we show the acquisition function for an one-dimensional continuous variable.
+CBOSS employs FRCHEI to high-dimensional binary/categorical spaces.

 ## Benchmark Problems